Skip to content

 How long should the agency evaluation process take?

-A structured evaluation process should take 6-8 weeks for thorough assessment.
+Six to eight weeks is the right window.
 Rushing the decision in 2-3 weeks typically leads to capability mismatches, while extending beyond 10 weeks creates decision fatigue and delays growth initiatives.
-The Starr Conspiracy's framework optimizes for 6 weeks with clear decision gates.
+The Starr Conspiracy's framework optimizes for 6 weeks with clear decision gates at each stage so momentum never stalls.

 What should I expect to invest in a B2B marketing agency?

+Budget varies by specialization.
 Mid-market B2B SaaS companies typically invest $15,000 to $35,000 per month for specialized agency partnerships, with 6-month minimum commitments.
-Demand generation specialists command premium pricing ($20,000 to $50,000+ monthly) due to attribution complexity and pipeline impact requirements.
+Demand generation specialists command premium pricing ($20,000 to $50,000+ monthly) due to attribution complexity and the pipeline impact requirements that come with it.

 How do I know if an agency understands my specific industry?